 Sobering facts, right?
 That’s why you need to pay extra attention to your headline.8 of 10 people will read your headline, but only 2 of 10 will read the rest via @lilachbullockClick To Tweet

-Try writing headlines that are specific rather than general.
+Try writing headlines that are specific (like this post) rather than general.
 Don’t write “Designing a website”, instead try How to design the perfect website.
 Headlines that start with something like “What is” and “how to” can work really well because these are also the way people would form their search engine queries.

 Numbers, too, can drive more shares – where possible, try to use numbers at the beginning of your headlines.
 For example, something like “10 best iPhone apps to boost your productivity” or “5 best ways of de-cluttering your home office in 5 minutes!”